 The Bilingual/ESL Program provides resources to help students whose native language is not English succeed in the classroom.
-It also offers a Dual Language Pilot Program, allowing native English and Spanish speakers to learn both languages side by side.
+It also offers a Dual Language Program, allowing native English and Spanish speakers to learn both languages side by side.
 The goal of the district's bilingual programs is to ensure students' lifelong success.

 - Carleston Elementary